Laws of Large Numbers for Non-Independent Random Variables on Hyperspaces with respect to the Hausdorff Metric: Weak law of large numbers

-By simple calculation, we know that $\xi$ and $\eta$ are not independent with different distributions.
-But the correlation $\rho(\xi, \eta)=0$.
-Then by Theorem \ref{thm:interval}, the two interval-valued random sets $[0, \xi]$ and $[0, \eta]$ are uncorrelated while $ [0, \xi]$ and $[0,\eta]$ are not independent with different distributions.
+By simple calculation, we know that $\xi$ and $\eta$ are dependent and non-identically distributed, yet the correlation coefficient $\rho(\xi, \eta)=0$.
+Then by Theorem \ref{thm:interval}, the two interval-valued random variables $[0, \xi]$ and $[0, \eta]$ are uncorrelated while $ [0, \xi]$ and $[0,\eta]$ are not independent and follow different distributions.